Letson-XD/CS4102-Computer-Graphics/README.md

 ## Part Four:

-Full Phong shading with a normal map and white point light source was added to the advanced renderer with a 3D textured icosahedron with perspective and sinusoidal animation.
+Full Phong shading with a normal map and white point light source was added to the advanced renderer with a 3D textured icosahedron with single-point perspective projection and sinusoidal animation.